Major League Baseball improves the omnichannel fan experience with Okta

 The path to finding the right customer identity and access management solution—the technology that would allow MLB fans to securely and easily access all digital content—actually began while solving internal security challenges.

-Boland is also responsible for the cybersecurity program for all 30 MLB clubs, which needed a way to provide a consistent security layer throughout the widely spread organization, while allowing each club the autonomy to implement applications and customize its own user experience.
+Boland is also responsible for the cybersecurity program for all 30 MLB clubs, which needed a way to provide a consistent security layer throughout the widely spread organisation, while allowing each club the autonomy to implement applications and customise its own user experience.

 Identity had to be at the heart of any MLB security solution.
 “Identity is foundational to security, safety, and delivering services across many, many partners,” says Boland.
 MLB has embraced the concept of Zero Trust: instead of firewalls and “trusted” networks, it is an individual’s identity that grants them secure access to shared applications and data regardless of location or device.